abaer123/Racing-Repository/Courses/Workshops/Security/3_Parsing_The_Results.md

 # Step 5: Secret Detection In Action

 1. Now we want to see our scan results policy working in action for secrets detection.
-From the main page our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.
+From the main page of our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.

 2. Click into the **_cf-sample-scripts/eks.yaml_** file and add a fake AWS token at the end of the line 6.
 Change the **description** from **_The name of the IAM role for the EKS service to assume._** to **The name of the IAM role for the EKS service to assume, using aws_key_id AKIAIOSF0DNN7EXAMPLE.**.